Terms of Service

 Where we process personal data on your behalf as a processor, a data processing addendum applies on request and forms part of these Terms.

-Non-public information about the Service (including non-public features, pricing and security details) is our confidential information; you must not disclose it except as permitted by these Terms or required by law.
+Non-public information about the Service (including non-public features, pricing, security details, and the design, structure, schemas, APIs and internal interfaces of the Service that you observe through your use of it) is our confidential information; you must not disclose it, or use it other than to use the Service as permitted, except as these Terms allow or the law requires.

 You must comply with all applicable export control and sanctions laws, including those of the United Kingdom, the European Union and the United States.